-- 5.4 The territorial authority's Notice to Rectify describes items of non-compliance as regards the cladding, and the photographs provided by the territorial authority further illustrate these.
-In particular, I notice the lack of control joints and the cracking in the cladding that these photographs show. - 5.5 Notwithstanding the fact that the backing sheets are fixed directly to the timber framing, thus inhibiting drainage and ventilation behind the cladding sheets, I do not accept that the lack of a drainage and ventilation cavity in itself prevents the house from complying with the weathertightness and durability provisions of the building code. - 5.6 I note that all elevations of the house demonstrate a medium weathertightness risk rating as calculated using the E2/AS1 risk matrix.
+- The territorial authority's Notice to Rectify describes items of non-compliance as regards the cladding, and the photographs provided by the territorial authority further illustrate these.
+In particular, I notice the extensive cracking evident in the cladding that these photographs show, and the presence of moisture in the external wall cavity as indicated by the recorded moisture readings.
+While I accept the likely accuracy of the probe readings at present I observe that the long-term reliability of the probe system is not yet proven.
+The installation and use of the probes should not be seen as a substitute for regular, and thorough, inspection and maintenance of the cladding system. - Notwithstanding the fact that the backing sheets are fixed directly to the timber framing, thus inhibiting drainage and ventilation behind the cladding sheets, I do not accept that the lack of a drainage and ventilation cavity in itself prevents the house from complying with the weathertightness and durability provisions of the building code. - I note that two elevations of the house demonstrate a medium weathertightness risk rating and the remaining elevations a high rating as calculated using the E2/AS1 risk matrix.
 The matrix is an assessment tool that is intended to be used at the time of application for consent, before the building work has begun and, consequently, before any assessment of the quality of the building work can be made.
 Poorly executed building work introduces a risk that cannot be taken into account in the consent stage, but must be taken into account when the building as actually built is assessed for the purposes of issuing a code compliance certificate.